 Urgent Questions aren't included in the Question and Answers search.
 There is a SPICe fact sheet listing Urgent and emergency questions.

-To ask the Scottish Government how many people have been treated for hepatitis C in each year since 2007.
+To ask the Scottish Government how many people have received HIV pre-exposure prophylaxis (PrEP) through the NHS in each year since 2017, broken down by NHS board.

 To ask the Scottish Government how it has included women's lived experience to inform health policy and improve healthcare services and ensure that women are meaningfully involved in decision making and priority setting processes.